-- i) confirming that the 2018 Code of Practice for the Governance of Institutes of Technology, as amended to reflect the 2016 Code of Practice for the Governance of State Bodies, has been adopted and the extent to which the Institute is in compliance with the Code; - outlining all commercially significant developments affecting the Institute in the preceding year, including the establishment of subsidiaries or joint ventures and share acquisitions, and major issues likely to arise in the short to medium term; - providing summary details of all off-balance sheet financial transactions23 of the Institute that are not disclosed in the Institute's annual report and financial statements, including information on the nature, purpose and financial impact of the off-balance sheet financial transactions.
-The contents and format of this section of the report should be agreed in advance with the HEA. - iv) affirming that all appropriate procedures for financial reporting, internal audit, travel, procurement and asset disposals are being carried out; - v) including a statement on the system of internal control in the format set out in Appendix I and including, in cases where a breach of this system has been identified, an outline of the steps that will be taken to guard against such a breach occurring in future; - vi) affirming that Codes of Conduct for the Governing Body and employees have been put in place and adhered to; - vii) affirming that Government guidelines on the payment of Board members' fees are being complied with; A note on the schedule of fees and aggregate expenses payable to external governing body members should be included; - viii) affirming that Government policy on the pay of the President and all Institute employees is being complied with; - affirming that the Guidelines for the Appraisal and Management of Capital proposals are being adhered to where appropriate; - x) affirming that the Guidelines on Achieving Value for Money in Public Expenditure are being followed; - xi) outlining significant post balance sheet events; - xii) confirming that the appropriate requirements of the Department of Public Expenditure and Reform Public Spending Code are being complied with; - xiii) confirming that procedures are in place for the making of protected disclosures in accordance with section 21(1) of the Protected Disclosures Act 2014 and confirmation that the annual report required under section 22(1) of the Act has been published; - xiv) confirming that Government travel policy requirements are being complied with in all respects; - xv) confirming that the Institute has complied with its obligations under tax law; - xvi) Confirming than an appropriate child protection policy is in place; - xvii) providing details of/information on legal disputes involving other State bodies; - xviii) stating that any subsidiary of the Institute (or subsidiary thereof) continues to operate solely for
+- i) confirming that the 2018 Code of Practice for the Governance of Institutes of Technology, as amended to reflect the 2016 Code of Practice for the Governance of State Bodies, has been adopted and the extent to which the Institute is in compliance with the Code; - outlining all commercially significant developments affecting the Institute in the preceding year, including the establishment of subsidiaries or joint ventures and share acquisitions, and major issues likely to arise in the short to medium term; - providing summary details of all off-balance sheet financial transactions of the Institute that are not disclosed in the Institute's annual report and financial statements, including information on the nature, purpose and financial impact of the off-balance sheet financial transactions.
+The contents and format of this section of the report should be agreed in advance with the HEA. - iv) affirming that all appropriate procedures for financial reporting, internal audit, travel, procurement and asset disposals are being carried out; - v) including a statement on the system of internal control in the format set out in Appendix I and including, in cases where a breach of this system has been identified, an outline of the steps that will be taken to guard against such a breach occurring in future; - vi) affirming that Codes of Conduct for the Governing Body and employees have been put in place and adhered to; - vii) affirming that Government policy on the pay of the President and all Institute employees is being complied with; - viii) affirming that the Public Spending Code is being adhered to, where appropriate, including: - Guidelines for the Appraisal and Management of Capital; - Guidelines on Achieving Value for Money in Public; - ix) outlining significant post balance sheet events; - x) confirming that the appropriate requirements of the Department of Public Expenditure and Reform Public Spending Code are being complied with; - xi) confirming that procedures are in place for the making of protected disclosures in accordance with section 21(1) of the Protected Disclosures Act 2014 and confirmation that the annual report required under section 22(1) of the Act has been published; - xii) confirming that Government travel policy requirements are being complied with in all respects; - xiii) confirming that the Institute has complied with its obligations under tax law; - xiv) Confirming than an appropriate child protection policy is in place; - xv) providing details of/information on legal disputes involving other State bodies; - xvi) stating that any subsidiary of the Institute (or subsidiary thereof) continues to operate solely for the purpose of which it was established, remains and continues to remain in full compliance with the terms and conditions of the consent under which it was established; and details of any shareholdings and interests held by the Institute in any companies. - xvii) Outlining details of the engagement and associated costs of external consultancy firms and investigators contracted to carry out investigations and enquiries on internal matters; - xviii) Confirming that foundations and trusts (if applicable) have been or will be incorporated into the

-23 As a guide, off-balance sheet transactions are arrangements that give rise, or may give rise, to an asset or liability in excess of €10m, or 2% of the total assets of the company, whichever is the smaller that is not recognised on the State body's own balance sheet (or the State body's consolidated group balance sheet), including, for example, leases, letters of credit, guarantees, derivatives, sale of receivables, debt or debt-like instruments of non-consolidated equity interests or joint ventures.
+&lt;sup>23 As a guide, off-balance sheet transactions are arrangements that give rise, or may give rise, to an asset or liability in excess of €10m, or 2% of the total assets of the company, whichever is the smaller that is not recognised on the State body's own balance sheet (or the State body's consolidated group balance sheet), including, for example, leases, letters of credit, guarantees, derivatives, sale of receivables, debt or debt-like instruments of non-consolidated equity interests or joint ventures.